konrad2415/js-test/README.md

 if (![]) // <-- falsy, will also NOT run code in if-block
 </code>

-<h4>Caveat</h4>
+<h4>Notes:</h4>
-Be aware of the data type when evaluating a value in a Boolean context.
+Data type evaluation values within Boolean context may be harmful.
 If the data type of the value is meant to be a number, the truthy/falsy evalution can result in an unexpected outcome:

 <code>
 const match = { teamA: 0, teamB: 1 }